alexferreira/restgen/README.md

 You can create an empty model by typing the following from the root of the project:

-    restgen model {modelName}
+    restgen generate -m user name:String email:String

+the file will be created in the model directory

 Here's an example of how you'd define one:

     module.exports.user = function (mongoose) {
-  	    var schema = mongoose.Schema;
+      var Schema = mongoose.Schema;

-  	    mongoose.model('user', new schema({
+      /* schema for user */
+      userSchema = new Schema ({
         name: String,
-        emai: String
+        email: String
-	    }, {versionKey: false}));
+      }, { versionKey: false });

+      /* methods for userSchema */

+      // userSchema.method({
+      //   example: function () {
+      //     return true;
+      //   }
+      // });

-        return mongoose.model('user');
+      return mongoose.model('user', userSchema);
     };

 ### Creating a Controller

 You don't have to do anything to create a basic controller, one that provides show, index, create, update, and destroy is reflectively created for you at runtime.

-However if you wanted to extend or change the base controller, you'd create a file inside of the 'controllers' folder and name it the same as your model file.
-The file should export an object named {modelName}Controller, for example userController.
+You can create or extend the controller by typing the following from the root of the project:

+    restgen generate -c user

+the file will be created in the controller directory

 Here's an example of how you'd define one:

-    module.exports.personController = function(baseController, restgen){
+    module.exports.userController = function(baseController, restgen){
         return baseController;
     }

 From this basic framework a controller is dynamically built for each model object that implements:

-  * index(),
+  * index()
   * new
   * create(json)
   * show(id)